graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

 * `-s`, `--schema <string>`
   a Postgres schema to be introspected.
 Use commas to define multiple schemas
 * `-S`, `--subscriptions`
-  Enable GraphQL websocket transport support for subscriptions (you still need a subscriptions plugin currently)
+  Enable GraphQL support for subscriptions (you still need a subscriptions plugin currently)
+* `--websockets <string>`
+  Choose which websocket transport libraries to use.
+Use commas to define multiple.
+Defaults to 'v0,v1' if `--subscriptions` or `--live` were passed, '[]' otherwise
+* `--websocket-operations <operations>`
+  Toggle which GraphQL websocket transport operations are supported: 'subscriptions' or 'all'.
+Defaults to 'subscriptions'
 * `-L`, `--live`
   [EXPERIMENTAL] Enables live-query support via GraphQL subscriptions (sends updated payload any time nested collections/records change).
 Implies --subscriptions
 * `-w`, `--watch`